Reuben and Rose Mattus built Häagen-Dazs and helped invent the market it lived in.

 One of the persistent weaknesses in the old Häagen-Dazs legend is that it can make Rose sound like support staff to Reuben's vision.
 The historical record is better than that.

-The Forward's obituary for Rose Mattus, published in 2006, credits her not only as a creator of Häagen-Dazs but as the person who offered free samples to grocery stores, served as comptroller for two decades, and helped hold the company together as it grew into an internationally known brand.
+The Forward's obituary for Rose Mattus, published in 2006, credits her as a creator of Häagen-Dazs and as the person who offered free samples to grocery stores, served as comptroller for two decades, and helped hold the company together as it grew into an internationally known brand.
 That is exactly the kind of operational history that gets flattened out when a founder myth becomes too product-centered.

 Reuben seems to have been the purist.
 Rose was the organizer and merchant.
 The combination mattered.
 A better recipe alone would not have built the empire.
 Nor would a smart marketing push without a product that justified the hype.